Dodge Morgan: Controlonics

 In 1971, Morgan formed Controlonics Corporation in Westford, Massachusetts.
 The company manufactured and marketed many early radio frequency devices, early radar and their most successful Whistler radar detector.
 He started the company with a $5,000 loan and built it "from three people in a garage to 300 people."
 Interviewed in 2005, Morgan said that, after his children, the accomplishment that made him proudest was "the culture of openness that I felt responsible for at my company.
 It was even more important than our financial success.
 There was a culture that accepted and celebrated individual eccentricities."
-Morgan sold Controlonics in December 1983 for a sum between $32 million and $35 million.
+Morgan sold Controlonics to Dynatech of Burlington, Massachusetts, in December 1983 for a sum between $32 million and $35 million.

 Journey of American Promise

 Morgan made a promise to himself in the early 1960s that he would one day sail around the world.
 He sold Controlonics to "follow a dream I had years before on the old schooner, to sail around the world on a boat which was designed for that."

 In 1985, at age 53, he embarked his journey around the world on the 60-foot cutter American Promise.
 The boat was designed by 1974 America's Cup winner Ted Hood.
 Hood recalled that the boat was designed for safety and redundancy rather than speed: "Everyone said there's no way that boat is going to get around the world in record speed, but it did."

 Morgan commissioned The New Film Company, Inc. of Boston, Massachusetts, to produce a film about his journey.
 Producer Christopher G. Knight placed six film cameras on "American Promise," three above deck and three below.
 One in each set was programmed to come on twice a day during daylight hours and run for 30 seconds, thus enabling Morgan to film himself.
 He used the cameras as a film log and shot over 9 hours of film that was ultimately edited into the 57-minute film, 'AROUND ALONE.